lizmery/ecommerce-app/README.md

 # Ecommerce App

  A fully functional e-commerce shop where the products are only viewable by registered customers.
 This fullstack app features two separate dashboards based on the user role (customer vs admin).
-Customers can edit their profile, access the products page, purchase and download paid for products, and view all of their orders.
+Customers can edit their profile, access the products page, purchase and download paid-for products, and view all of their orders.
 Admins can add, edit, and delete products, delete and view all users, edit user roles, and view all customers and sales/orders.

 [View Live](https://ecommerce-app-dun-omega.vercel.app)